johnsonjo4531/unpkg_get/readme.md

 ##  What

 A command line program to get a es2015 module from unpkg and installs it and all it's dependencies into an `unpkg.com` folder.
+Basically a simple wrapper around `deno fetch` that gets only the unpkg.com directory and down and places it in the current working directory.

 ## Why